opnsense/docs/source/manual/how-tos/cellular.rst

 -----------------

-In general, OPNsense should support all cellular modems that are supported by the respective HardenedBSD kernel.
+In general, OPNsense should support all cellular modems that are supported by the respective FreeBSD kernel.
 However, not all devices behave the same way, you might have to tweak your card with specific AT commands, for example in the init string.

 The screenshots in this guide are for a Huawei ME909u-521 miniPCIe cellular modem.